Ants on a garden plant

 A hosta plant

-Hosta has been traced back as far as 800 years growing in China’s shady forest, there are said to be about 40 species.
-Some species and cultivars are grown for their beautiful foliage (Leaves) which range in colors from variegated, and yellow, to light-to-dark green, or blue.
+Hosta has been traced back as far as 800 years, growing in China’s shady forests.
+There are said to be about 40 species.
+Some species and cultivars are grown for their beautiful foliage (Leaves), which range in colors from variegated and yellow to light-to-dark green or blue.
 Hosta comes in many shapes, sizes, and textures.

-Hostas contain honeydew deposits that attract ants and other pests, ants use the help of sap-sucking insects or larvae to break down undigested sap and then use it as a food source.
-Eliminating other insect pests from hostas plants will help to eradicate ant infestation.
+Hostas contain honeydew deposits that attract ants and other pests.
+Ants use the help of sap-sucking insects or larvae to break down undigested sap and then use it as a food source.
+Eliminating other insect pests from hosta plants will help to eradicate ant infestation.

 Daffodils